Sahar-DataScience/scrapping-facebook/README.md

 * https://stackoverflow.com/questions/38504257/mysql-scripts-in-docker-entrypoint-initdb-are-not-executed

 > [!TIP]
-> further enhancements can be applied like hiding credentials in .gitignore and .dockerignore.
+> * further enhancements can be applied like hiding credentials in .gitignore and .dockerignore.
+> * enhancing the schemas of the database.
-> using multistage build to lightweight the containers
+> * using multistage build to lightweight the containers.
-> deploy the service on cloud with cron job that makes it work every 24h for ex
+> * deploy the service on cloud with cron job that makes it work every 24h for example.

 ## Resources 📚
 * https://fastapi.tiangolo.com/deployment/docker/